groq/kustomize-upsert/README.md

 # Kustomize Upsert Transformer

 A generic Go plugin for Kustomize that provides "append if exists, else create" behavior for array fields in Kubernetes resources.
+Supports regex-based resource targeting for gradual rollouts.

 ## Problem Solved